MIT-Emerging-Talent/2024-group-07-cdsp/README.md

 ## Scope and Region
 The study analyzes migration patterns within a post-conflict country, considering both internal and cross-border movements.

-## Key Questions
-1. What are the main push factors influencing migration in the post-conflict region?
-2. What are the main pull factors attracting individuals to migrate within or outside the post-conflict country?

 ## Reasons for Migration
 Various factors contribute to migration in the post-conflict region, including minority status, economic challenges, education barriers, war, unsafe environments, economic struggles, underdeveloped country, economic hardships, and basic needs.